nccgroup/sobelow/findings_guide.md

 ### How to fix a true positive

 1. Ensure you are using the `:protect_from_forgery` plug in pipelines that fetch a session.
+Even if the HTML form has a CSRF token, the vulnerability still exists if the backend application is not checking if the token is valid. `:protect_from_forgery` performs the check.

 2. The HTML form should be created with a Phoenix helper, such as `form_for`, because it automatically includes the CSRF token - https://hexdocs.pm/phoenix_html/Phoenix.HTML.Form.html#form_for/4 If the matching form does not have a CSRF token, the vulnerability is not fixed.